nagy-tamas/series-fanatic/README.md

 ## How to use

-Just run the following command in it's directory:
+Just run the following command in the project's folder:

 ```
 npm check